 Other B Vitamins

 Candida glabrata and a variety of other Candida species use B6 for their survival.
 Some species and strains of Candida use thiamine and B3 for survival.
 Many microbes use B12 for survival.
 Therefore, these B vitamins can cause proliferation of Candida.
-Some B vitamins can be problematic for people with certain genetic mutations and they can be too stimulating for some people for various reasons like boosting energy production too quickly or triggering sympathetic response.
+Some B vitamins can be problematic for people with certain genetic mutations and they can be too stimulating for some people for various reasons like boosting energy production too quickly or triggering sympathetic nervous system response.

 Some Vegetarian Capsules